alexislebis/hal-RCB/README.md

 * 7th columun : nonActive [type:AAAA-MM-JJ] (date of "mise en disponibilité" of the scholar)
 * 8th columun : reinstatement [type:AAAA-MM-JJ] (date of coming back from "mise en disponibilité")

 Please note that all the fields can be optionnal: the software will try to produce consistent output.
-For example, it will skip scholars who do not have both an idHal and an ORCiD.
+For example, it will skip scholars who do not have either an idHal and an ORCiD.

 Example with all the fields filled for one scholar:
 ```